jonnychipz/100DaysOfCloud/README.md

 - [✍️ Link to my LinkedIn - JAPLunn](https://www.linkedin.com/in/japlunn)
 - [✍️ Link to my Blog - Jonnychipz.com](http://jonnychipz.com)

-It would be awesome if you could follow all my other socials linked form my Blog would be great to hear from you!
+It would be awesome if you could follow all my other socials linked form my Blog would be great to hear from you!!!

 Let the Journey Begin!